 Your accident may have also been the result of distracted driving.
 These practices can be especially dangerous on the busy streets of New York, where taking your eyes off the road for even a second could cause an accident.
 The National Highway Traffic Safety Administration (NHTSA) notes that distracted driving was the cause of 2,841 traffic deaths in 2018.

 To recover compensation, you will need to determine why the accident occurred.
-You may choose to work with a personal injury lawyer to complete this task.
+You may choose to work with a Long Island Personal Injury Lawyer to complete this task.